Sp4M/Asgardian/README.md

 Language
 ========

-Language is an Auxilliary Language, not a conlang, designed to be powerful, flexible, resiliant, and useful.
+Language is an Auxilliary Language -- not a conlang -- designed to be powerful, flexible, resiliant, and useful.

 Summary
 -------